euripedesrocha/uLipeRtosPico/README.md

   - fully static allocation of kernel objects less than 40 bytes per one(user controls ram usage during compile time);

   *built on GCC_ARM 5.2 with -Os option
+  *built on GCC i586 4.8 with -Os option

 # Main Features